 Surgical Placement of pontics

-At insertion, a small H-shaped incision is made in tissue to the depth of bone, leaving at least 1mm of the gingival collar remaining oround the abutment and the adjacent tooth.
+At try-in, a small H-shaped incision is made in tissue to the depth of bone, respecting and leaving undistrubed at least 1mm of the papilla as a collar remaining around the teeth.
 The flap is raised where the pontic inserts subgingivally.
-Sufficient bone is removed using an irrigated dentate oral surgery bur (FG 1158),initially to allow seating of the inlay.Once seating is confirmed, more bone is taken if needed to create this "biological clearance" from bone.
-Retraction cord containing epinephrine 8% and aluminum potassium sulpate 7%, Gingibraid 0e,of 1e. is placed.
+Sufficient bone is removed using an irrigated dentate oral surgery bur (e.g.OSFG 1558) to allow seating of the inlay.Once seating is confirmed, more bone is taken if needed to create "biological clearance" from bone and to allow the normal tissue apparatus of connective tissue and epithelium to reform in the healing stages.

-Once field isolation is recovered,following the formation of a platelet plug, which takes about 6 or 7 minutes, the retainer is cemented.
-The buccal flap is approximated over the facial surface of the pontic, without suturing, healing by secondary intention and thus allowing an increased bulk of keratinized gingiva to cover the pontic, i.e., acting as a soft tissue augmentation procedure.
+Remove the rubber dam The buccal flap is approximated over the facial surface of the pontic, without suturing, healing by secondary intention and thus allowing an increased bulk of keratinized gingiva to cover the pontic, i.e., acting as a soft tissue augmentation procedure.

 The final result

 The pontic appears to emerge from beneath the tissue, The papillae are full and correct height, although on close examination one can see that the papilla lack facial bulk.